tPayne0647/pwnagotchi_screen_color_invert/README.md

 ### Configuring PiSugar
 To use these scripts with your PiSugar battery, follow these steps:

-1. Access the PiSugar Web GUI on your device.
+1. Access the PiSugar Web GUI on your device ` http://<your raspberry ip>:8421`
-2. Navigate to the section where you can assign actions to button presses.
+2. Navigate to the *Custom Button Function* section where you can assign actions to button presses.
-3. Assign `/home/pi/pwnagotchi_screen_color_invert/invert_open.sh` to the desired button.
+3. Assign `/home/pi/pwnagotchi_screen_color_invert/invert_open.sh` to the desired button press.
 This will trigger the screen color inversion when the button is pressed.

 ## Usage
 Press the configured button on your PiSugar battery to invert the screen colors of your Pwnagotchi.
-It will reboot after a few seconds and will come back up with the colors inverted.
+It will restart after a few seconds and will come back up with the colors inverted.
 Press the button again to restore the original colors.

 ## Notes
 - The `invert_colors.sh` script creates a backup of the original `view.py` file before making changes.